webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Surging-Confidence.md

 - Ability/Cost/1
 - Ability/Tier/Low
 - Ability/Pool/Might
-- Ability/Categories/CURE
+- Ability/Categories/Cure
 ---

 ## Surging Confidence
+>1+  Might

 When you use an action to make your first recovery roll of the day, you immediately gain another action.
 Enabler.